-Prior to graduation, at least 75% of students will have authorship on a minimum of one peer-reviewed journal article and/or book chapter.
+Benchmark: Prior to graduation, 75% of students will have authorship on a minimum of two peer-reviewed journal articles and/or book chapters.
+The student will be lead-author on at least one of these publications.
+The publications must be published, in press, or accepted at the time of graduation.

-Prior to graduation, at least 75% of student will present, as a first-author, at least two regional and/or national conference presentations.
-This can include a variety of presentation formats including, but not limited to, papers, posters, workshops, roundtables, etc.
+Target: Prior to graduation, 100% of students will have authorship on a least two national conference presentations, with the student serving as lead author on at least one of those presentations.
+A variety of presentation formats are allowed including, but not limited to, papers, posters, workshops, roundtables, etc.